raghudeveloptrees/delbranch/README.md

 # Delete Branches
-After feature/patch/hotfix branches are meged with main branch and deleted in remote, the traces remains in VS Code.\n This simple script will remove all those branches from developer end.
+After feature/patch/hotfix branches are meged with main branch and deleted in remote, the traces remains in VS Code.\
+This simple script will remove all those branches from developer end.

 # Up Coming